-- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours of Religious Studies courses, with a minimum grade of C in each course, - completion of 6 credits at IU Indianapolis, with 6 credits at the 300/400 leve, - to declare the minor, complete the School of Liberal Arts online declaration form: https:// liberalarts.iupui.edu/admissions/update-major- form.html
+- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours of Religious Studies courses, with a minimum grade of C in each course, - completion of 6 credits at IU Indianapolis, with 6 credits at the 300/400 leve. - to declare the minor, complete the School of Liberal Arts online declaration form here.

 - Introductory Religious Studies (REL-R) course work

-3 credits at the 100/ 200 level
+3 credits at the 100/200 level

+- 3 Credits at the 100/200 level

 - Advanced Religious Studies (REL-R) course work

 6 credits at the 300/ 400 level

 - Religious Studies (REL-R) electives

-6 credits of any level
+- 6 credits of any level